csebooks/operating-systems/content.en/security-and-protection/_index.md

 We must also decide the domain in which each process executes.
 This last policy is usually decided by the operating system.

 The users normally decide the contents of the access-matrix entries.
-When a user creates a new object_Oj_, the column_Oj_ is added to the access matrix with the appropriate initialization entries, as dictated by the creator.
+When a user creates a new object _Oj_ , the column _Oj_ is added to the access matrix with the appropriate initialization entries, as dictated by the creator.
 The user may decide to enter some rights in some entries in column _j_ and other rights in other entries, as needed.

 The access matrix provides an appropriate mechanism for defining and implementing strict control for both static and dynamic association between processes anddomains.Whenwe switch a process fromone domain to another, we are executing an operation (switch) on an object (the domain).
 We can control domain switching by including domains among the objects of the access matrix.
 Similarly, when we change the content of the access matrix, we are performing an operation on an object: the access matrix.
 Again, we can control these changes by including the accessmatrix itself as an object.
 Actually, since each entry in the access matrix can be modified individually, we must consider each entry in the access matrix as an object to be protected.
 Now, we need to consider only the operations possible on these new objects (domains and the access matrix) and decide howwewant processes to be able to execute these operations.

 Processes should be able to switch from one domain to another.
-Switching fromdomain_Di_ to domain_Dj_ is allowed if and only if the access right switch∈ access(_i_, _j_).
-Thus, in Figure 17.6, a process executing in domain _D_2 can switch to domain _D_3 or to domain _D_4\.
-A process in domain _D_4 can switch to _D_1, and one in domain _D_1 can switch to _D_2.
+Switching fromdomain _Di_ to domain _Dj_ is allowed if and only if the access right switch∈ access(_i_, _j_).
+Thus, in Figure 17.6, a process executing in domain _D_ 2 can switch to domain _D_ 3 or to domain _D_ 4.
+A process in domain _D_ 4 can switch to _D_ 1, and one in domain _D_ 1 can switch to _D_ 2.

 Allowing controlled change in the contents of the access-matrix entries requires three additional operations: copy, owner, and control.
 We examine these operations next.

 The ability to copy an access right from one domain (or row) of the access matrix to another is denoted by an asterisk (\*) appended to the access right.
 The copy right allows the access right to be copied only within the column (that is, for the object) for which the right is defined.
-For example, in Figure 17.7(a), a process executing in domain_D_2 can copy the read operation into any entry associated with file _F_2\.
+For example, in Figure 17.7(a), a process executing in domain _D_ 2 can copy the read operation into any entry associated with file _F_ 2.
 Hence, the access matrix of Figure 17.7(a) can be modified to the access matrix shown in Figure 17.7(b).

 ![Alt text](image-16.png)
 **Figure 17.6** Access matrix of Figure 17.5 with domains as objects.